Pinelands, Northern Territory

 Pinelands is an outer northern suburb of Palmerston, Northern Territory, Australia.
 It is 21 km southeast of the Darwin CBD and 2.1 km from Palmerston City.
 Its local government area is the City of Palmerston.
+It is on the traditional Country and waterways of the Larrakia people.

 The area is one of Palmerston's industrial suburbs, along with Yarrawonga.